 Little noses get a lot of colds.
-Babies can catch eight or more during their first year alone.
+Babies can catch eight or more during their first year alone, especially if they are in day care or have siblings who bring home germs from school.
 Though these sniffles and sneezes in babies are rarely serious, they're tough on parents, too -- and one of the biggest reasons for pediatrician visits.
 When you know how to help your child feel better and when to call the doctor, you can feel more confident until the cold is over.

 Babies get so many colds because their immune system isn't yet ready to fight off the 100 or so viruses that cause these infections.
 The cold virus spreads through the air when someone who's sick coughs or sneezes.
 It also lands on surfaces such as toys and tables.
 When babies touch these surfaces and then put their hands in their mouths -- which they do a lot -- they give the cold virus an easy entry route.

 Babies often pick up colds at day care.
 Or they can catch it from older brothers and sisters who bring the virus home from school -- or from grown-ups who shook hands with someone who should have stayed home from work.

 Babies start to show signs of a cold about 1 to 3 days after they're infected.
 Symptoms in young children can include: